Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Background

-\updated{A critical step in computing the DMSC from a scalar field is extending scalar values from vertices to higher-dimensional cells to enable valid gradient pairings, as scalar fields in practice are typically defined only on vertices.
-There exist several function extension methods for constructing discrete Morse functions, we adopt the method of Shivashankar et al.~\cite{SN12} because it is well-suited for parallel implementation and avoids explicit function computation by relying solely on local order comparisons among vertices (a comparison between our approach using the method proposed by Shivashankar et al.~\cite{SN12} and that of Robins et al.~\cite{RRWS11} is provided in the appendix).
+\textbf{Function extension.} A critical step in computing MSC from a scalar field is extending scalar values from vertices to higher-dimensional cells to enable valid gradient pairings, as scalar fields in practice are typically defined only on vertices.
+There exist several function extension methods for constructing discrete Morse functions, and we adopt the method of Shivashankar et al.~\cite{SN12} due to its compatibility with dimension-wise parallelism, which enables independent processing of vertices, edges, triangles, and higher-dimensional cells and aligns well with our staged edit-based strategy.
 Specifically, the discrete Morse function $F$ is recursively extended to a $d$-dimensional cell $\alpha$ as: